 webPDF comes with a flexible application programming interface (API) that allows developers to quickly and easily incorporate the server’s PDF functions into your company’s existing applications.
 The standardized interface based on SOAP or REST web services lets you seamlessly integrate the server-side PDF services within your business workflows.

-- The services can be easily integrated in enterprise applications such as SAP®, IBM® Domino, Microsoft® Exchange or SharePoint
+- The services can be easily integrated into enterprise applications such as SAP®, IBM® Domino, Microsoft® Exchange or SharePoint etc.

 The connectivity and use of the web services is described in detail in the webPDF documentation.
 The integration works through SOAP or REST web services.

 The SOAP web services of webPDF are implemented as JAX-WS (Java API for XML - Web Services).
 The binary data of the web services are transferred as SOAP MTOM (Message Transmission Optimization Mechanism).

 The REST web services are provided via URI endpoints and addressed by means of the HTTP protocol with the methods GET, POST, PUT and DELETE.
 Data is exchanged as JSON or XML data structures at the interface.
 Binary data for processing is transferred and managed between client and server as part of the API.

 The webPDF server is implemented as a J2EE application, which runs on an "embedded" Apache Tomcat server.
 An OpenJDK is used as basis for the server. webPDF is available as 64bit version for Windows (server) and Linux.

 webPDF comes with a Software Development Kit (SDK) that allows developers to not only use a parameter control to incorporate document processing within your software applications’ automated processes, but do the perfect implementation as well.